On this page, we have some comments from other mothers who have various questions about ending their breastfeeding relationship.

 I’m very disappointed because I’ve tried everything and I really want to stop breastfeeding.
 THANKS IN ADVANCE!

 May 04, 2012

 "Hi, the only thing you can do is to decrease the amount of times you breastfeed, drop one breastfeeding session, until your baby seems okay with it and then drop another and so forth.
 You could try feeding her with a little cup (not a sippy cup) an open cup, she might prefer this.

 Stopping breastfeeding tips

 “I think your baby gags because she likes the breast milk at a boobie temperature ;-)

 Why do you so desperately want to stop breastfeeding?”

 We recommend that all mothers read the advantages of breastfeeding for Mom and Baby.
-As well as immunity of breast milk, and gut protection, before deciding to quit breastfeeding, especially if their babies are younger than one year.
+As well as the immune and gut protection of breast milk, before deciding to quit breastfeeding, especially if their babies are younger than one year.